NIH T32 Neuro-Epidemiology Training Program

 Welcome to the Fellowship Training Program in Neuro-Epidemiology.

 Since its inception in 1981, the Neuro-Epidemiology Training Program (NETP) at Columbia University Irving Medical Center has been preparing academically-oriented neurologists and neuroscientists for dynamic careers in research and academic medicine.
-Led by program graduate Dr. Mitchell S.V.
-Elkind, the NETP draws on the strength and experience of more than 30 expert faculty members from the Departments of Neurology, Epidemiology, Biostatistics, and the interdisciplinary Gertrude H. Sergievsky Center.
-Until very recently, the NETP was the only National Institutes of Health (NIH)-funded program of its kind, and is widely-regarded as the preeminent neuro-epidemiology training program in the nation.
+Led by program graduate Dr. Joshua Z Willey, MD, MS and Dr. Yian Gu, PhD, the NETP draws on the strength and experience of more than 30 expert faculty members from the Departments of Neurology, Epidemiology, Biostatistics, and the interdisciplinary Gertrude H. Sergievsky Center.
+Until very recently, the NETP was the only National Institutes of Health (NIH)-funded program of its kind, and it is widely-regarded as the preeminent neuro-epidemiology training program in the nation.

 The aim of the 2-year NETP is to train clinical fellows in the techniques and methodologies of epidemiologic research and biostatistics.
 The NETP is conducted in combination with a clinical neurology fellowship at Columbia (e.g., movement disorders, stroke, epilepsy, aging and dementia, critical care neurology, etc.), so that trainees exit the program with valuable research and clinical skills expertise.
 This exceptional program affords NETP participants the opportunity to integrate clinical and methodological fellowship training and to compete for federal and other grant opportunities, thereby launching their careers as clinician investigators.
 Trainees complete the program with the tools they need to design, implement, and independently investigate clinical and epidemiological studies on diseases of the nervous system.
 Some trainees are PhD scientists with backgrounds in public health fields.